Gemini twin research study

 The Gemini study was established by Professor Jane Wardle in 2007.
 Current members of the Gemini team are

-Clare Llewellyn,
+Dr Clare Llewellyn,

 Director